Mass Unspecific Supervised Tagging (MUST) for boosted jets

-In the bottom right panel of Fig.~\ref{Fig1} the four-pronged jet results are shown.
+In Fig.~\ref{Fig:4P} the results for four-pronged jets are shown.
 For comparison we show $\tau_{42}$, which happens to be the $\tau_{4n}$ with highest AUC.
+The top panels correspond to signals with $M_S = 80$ GeV, decaying via a pair of lighter scalars $A$ into four $u$ quarks (left) or four $b$ quarks (right).
+In the bottom panels we present the results for heavier scalars with $M_S = 200$ GeV, either decaying into light quarks via a $WW$ pair (left) or into four $b$ quarks (right) via an $AA$ pair.
 Again, the {\tt GenT} and {\tt GenT$_\text{4P}$} performances are excellent, exhibiting, for instance, a background rejection better than that of $\tau_{42}$ by a factor of ten, for $\varepsilon_{\rm sig}=0.5$.
 As expected, in all cases we observe that the multi-pronged taggers provide a higher discrimination power than the generic one for their corresponding multi-pronged signals, but of course they are less general.
-The sensitivity to signals for which the taggers have not been trained will be presented elsewhere.

-We are now in position of comparing our results with those obtained with PCA-decorrelated taggers~\cite{Aguilar-Saavedra:2017rzt} trained on narrow $m_J$ and $p_T$ intervals.
-We consider signals $S \to AA \to b \bar b b \bar b$ with $M_{Z'} = 2.2$ TeV, $M_S = 80$ GeV (as in Fig.~\ref{Fig1}), and $S \to WW \to q \bar q q \bar q$ with $M_{Z'} = 2.2$ TeV, $M_S = 200$ GeV (not shown in the figure).
-Following~\cite{Aguilar-Saavedra:2017rzt}, we build the PCA-decorrelated taggers {\tt std1000$_{80}$} and {\tt std1000$_{200}$} for $p_T \geq$ 1 TeV and $m_J \in [60,80]$ GeV, $m_J \in [160,240]$ GeV, respectively.
-Their AUC is compared with that of {\tt GenT} in Table~\ref{tab:1}, showing that the taggers trained on a narrow interval close to the signal perform slightly better, but are much worse when used away from the training region.
+We are now in position to compare our results with those obtained with taggers trained on narrow $m_J$ and $p_T$ intervals with PCA mass decorrelation~\cite{Aguilar-Saavedra:2017rzt}.
+We consider signals $S \to AA \to b \bar b b \bar b$ with $M_{Z'} = 2.2$ TeV, $M_S = 80$ GeV and $S \to WW \to q \bar q q \bar q$ with $M_{Z'} = 2.2$ TeV, $M_S = 200$ GeV, as in Fig.~\ref{Fig:4P}.
+Following~\cite{Aguilar-Saavedra:2017rzt}, we build the PCA-decorrelated taggers {\tt pca1000$_{80}$} and {\tt pca1000$_{200}$} for $p_T \geq$ 1 TeV and $m_J \in [60,100]$ GeV, $m_J \in [160,240]$ GeV, respectively.
+The corresponding ROC curves are plotted in Fig.~\ref{Fig:pca} (left).
+The taggers trained on a narrow mass interval close to the signal mass perform slightly better, but are much less efficient when applied to masses out of the training region.